 All four of Wheatland School District schools offer an ASES after school program.
 WSD's After School C.A.R.E.
 (Clubs, Academics, Recreation and Enrichment) Programs start on the first day of school and end on the last day of school, open Monday through Friday from the end of the school day until 6:00 PM.
 C.A.R.E. is open on minimum days at the early dismissal time and is closed on school holidays.
-After School C.A.R.E. offers cycles of intervention academic and enrichment components.
+After School C.A.R.E. offers cycles of intervention academic and enrichment (e.g. theme-based arts and crafts, STEM, and physical education activities) components.
 Students enrolled in the district and who are entering grades Transitional Kindergarten through 8 in the fall are eligible to participate.
-Furthermore, the After School Program sponsors a highly recognized Camp program (a full day program of at least 6 hrs), offering the only intercession and/or summer activity option for most district children.
+Furthermore, the After School Program sponsors a highly recognized Camp program (a full day program of at least 6 hrs), offering a summer activity option for district children.